 Let the Brownies Cool!

-Last but not least, note that these brownies are much easier to slice if you allow them to cool for two hours, so plan accordingly.
+Last but not least, note that these brownies are much easier to slice if you allow them to cool completely, at least two hours.
+So plan accordingly!
 It can feel like a long time to wait, but I promise it’s worth it: You’re about to meet your new favorite brownie.

 More Gluten-Free Treats!